 ➁ File System Repair

 Sometimes simply not shutting down your system correctly can cause the system to request a file repair.
-However, most times it could be as a result of your SSD developing a bad block or a problem in the connector port.
+Nevertheless, most times it could be as a result of your SSD developing a bad block or a problem in the connector port.

 ➂ Computer Crash during Boot